Skip to main content

 The absence of evidence for long-term harm is not synonymous with evidence of long-term safety; it primarily reflects a lack of long-term, large-scale human trials.

 This distinction is critical.
 While short-term studies and clinical experience have shown a favorable safety profile for GHS, the data on multi-year or decade-long administration is sparse.
-Therefore, the long-term are currently managed through a deep understanding of the physiological roles of the GH/IGF-1 axis and proactive monitoring of key biological markers.
+Therefore, the long-term safety considerations are currently managed through a deep understanding of the physiological roles of the GH/IGF-1 axis and proactive monitoring of key biological markers.

 What Is the True Risk of Neoplasia?